vic9112/gem5-exercises/slides/02-Using-gem5/01-stdlib.md

 - The standard library allows users to specify a board and specify the properties of the board by specify the components that are connected to it.
 - The Simulator takes a board and launches the simulation and gives an API which allows for control of the simulation: specifying the simulation stopping and restarting condition, replacing components "on the fly", defining when the simulation should stop and start, etc.

-See [`src/python/gem5/simulate/simulator.py`](../../gem5/src/python/gem5/simulate/simulator.py) for the Simulator source.
+See `gem5/src/python/gem5/simulate/simulator.py` for the Simulator source.

-We'll see more about this in [Accelerating Simulation](08-accelerating-simulation.md).
+We'll see more about this in `Accelerating Simulation(08-accelerating-simulation.pdf)`.

 ---